WICG/trust-token-api/README.md

 ```

 The canonical CBOR data (verifiable by the signature) should be computable from a request, and so does not need to be sent over the wire from the browser.
-The `Signed-Headers` header, and the value of `sign-request-data` should be enough to re-construct it server side, robust to things like header re-ordering, etc.
+The `Signed-Headers` header, and the value of `sign-request-data` should be enough to re-construct it server side, robust to things like header re-ordering, etc. In Version 3 of the protocol, the algorithm used for signing is `ecdsa_secp256r1_sha256`.

 ### Extension: Metadata